jodit/jodit-nodejs/README.md

 1. Login to npm: `npm login`
 2. Create automation token: `npm token create --type=automation`
 3. Add token to GitHub repository secrets as `NPM_TOKEN`

+**How to enable GitHub Pages:**
+1. Go to repository Settings → Pages
+2. Under "Build and deployment", select "Source: GitHub Actions"
+3. The documentation will be automatically deployed on next push to main

 ### Release Process
 ```bash